Rare (company): Related companies

-Around 1997, a number of Rare employees left to establish separate companies.
-The first was Eighth Wonder, underwritten by Sony Computer Entertainment Europe, which did not produce any games before it closed.
-After Martin Hollis left Rare, he joined Nintendo before founding his own company Zoonami, releasing Zendoku, Go!
+Beginning in 1997, a number of Rare employees left to establish separate companies.
+The first of these was Eighth Wonder, underwritten by Sony Computer Entertainment Europe.
+The studio did not produce any games before it closed.

+After Martin Hollis left Rare, he joined Nintendo before founding his own company Zoonami, which developed Zendoku, Go!
 Puzzle and Bonsai Barber.

-Other Perfect Dark team members, including David Doak and Steve Ellis, founded Free Radical Design and created the TimeSplitters series.
-It was acquired by Crytek and renamed Crytek UK before its 2014 closure, with most of its staff moving to Deep Silver Dambuster Studios.
-In May 2021, Deep Silver reestablished Free Radical Design with original founding members Steve Ellis and David Doak heading up the new studio.
+Several Perfect Dark team members, including David Doak and Steve Ellis, founded Free Radical Design and created the TimeSplitters series.
+The studio would be acquired by Crytek and renamed Crytek UK before its 2014 closure, with most of its staff moving to Deep Silver Dambuster Studios.
+Deep Silver briefly reestablished Free Radical Design from 2021 to 2023, with original founding members Ellis and Doak heading up the revived studio.
+Other former Free Radical and Rare staff formed Crash Labs, a studio specialising in developing iOS games.

+Two former Rare employees, Alex Zoro and Jonny Ambrose, were among the six co-founders of FreeStyleGames (later Ubisoft Leamington) in 2002, which became known for the Guitar Hero series.
+After leaving FreeStyleGames, Zoro founded Pixel Toys, while Ambrose left game development to focus on automobile sculptures, starting Ambrose Auto Art.

-Former Free Radical and Rare staff also formed Crash Labs, a studio specialising in developing iOS games.
-Chris Seavor, director of Conker's Bad Fur Day, founded the Gory Detail studio along with Rare employee, Shawn Pile and released Parashoot Stan for mobile devices, as well as The Unlikely Legend of Rusty Pup on Steam.
-Starfire Studios were founded by four former Rare employees and released Fusion Genesis, an Xbox Live Arcade game published by Microsoft Game Studios.
+Conker's Bad Fur Day director Chris Seavor founded Gory Detail with Rare employee Shawn Pile.
+Gory Detail released Parashoot Stan for mobile devices, as well as The Unlikely Legend of Rusty Pup on Steam.

+Starfire Studios was founded by four former Rare employees and released Fusion Genesis, an Xbox Live Arcade game published by Microsoft Game Studios.
 Another group of former Rare employees formed a mobile-game studio, Flippin Pixels.

 Former Rare employee Lee Schuneman headed Lift London, a Microsoft studio.

 Phil Tossell and Jennifer Schneidereit founded Nyamyam and released Tengami.

-Playtonic Games was founded by several former Rare employees; their first project is Yooka-Laylee, a spiritual successor to Banjo-Kazooie.
-Chris and Tim Stamper joined FortuneFish, a mobile game company founded by Tim Stamper's son, Joe Stamper.
-Their first game is That Bouncy Thing!
+Playtonic Games was founded by several former Rare employees in 2014.
+They are best known for the Yooka-Laylee series, with the first game being a spiritual successor to Banjo-Kazooie.

+Rare founders Chris and Tim Stamper joined FortuneFish, a mobile game company founded by Tim's son, Joe Stamper.
+Their first game was That Bouncy Thing!
 The Rubbishiest Game Ever for Android.

+Chameleon Games was created in 2019 by several ex-Rare developers, including Omar Sawi, Kevin Bayliss, and Richard Vaucher.
+The studio made Tamarin, a 3D action platformer, for PlayStation 4, Windows, Xbox One, and Xbox Series X/S. It is considered a spiritual successor to Jet Force Gemini.